-A bio digester is a container that is used to decompose organic waste using anaerobic digestion, which is a natural biological process.
+This is a container that is used to decompose organic waste using anaerobic digestion, which is a natural biological process.
 The organic waste can be anything from food scraps and agricultural residues to human and animal waste.
-The bio digester creates an environment that is devoid of oxygen, which encourages the growth of anaerobic bacteria that break down the waste into biogas and fertilizers.

 How Does a Bio Digester Work?